AmitPaz12/ChatApp/README.md

 ## Note

-We had a problem with the GitHub explained in txt file attached to the repository.
+We had a problem with the GitHub explained in md file attached to the repository.

 [//]: # (foot-start)